 Tips from a rheumatologist for your journey with lupus

-There are other tips that may be helpful in your journey with lupus:
+Other tips that may be helpful for your journey with lupus:

 - Focus on the future and what you need to do to get better.